aesparon/YOLO-Multispec/README.md

 ## 🚀 Features
 - ✅ 4+ band multispectral TIFF input support (current support for uint8 and soon to be modified for uint16)
-- ✅ CBAM and ECA attention modules for spectral feature enhancement
 - ✅ +10% mAP@50 gain over standard RGB YOLO
+- ✅ Abilitly to leverage transfer learning to MultiSpectral inputs
+- ✅ Attention modules for spectral feature enhancement
+        * CBAM (Convolutional Block Attention Module)
+        * ECA (Efficient Channel Attention)
+        * Spectral-aware Convolutions
+        * DropBlock and GroupNorm
+        * Safe gradient clipping and early stopping
 - ✅ Optimized for QGIS workflows and UAV imagery
-- ✅ Modular architecture for easy integration and extension
+- ✅ Modular and open source architecture for easy integration and extension

 ---